adnanh/webhook/README.md

   }
 }
 ```
-# Running
+## Running
-In your `$GOPATH/bin` directory, you should have `webhook` binary.
+After installing webhook, in your `$GOPATH/bin` directory you should have `webhook` binary.

-Simply running the binary using `./webhook` command, will start the webhook with the default options.
-That means the webhook will listen on all interfaces on port 9000.
-It will try to read and parse `hooks.json` file from the same directory where the binary is located, and it will log everything to stdout and the file `webhook.log`.
+By simply running the binary using the `./webhook` command, the webhook will start with the default options.
+That means the webhook will listen on _all interfaces_ on port `9000`.
+It will try to read and parse `hooks.json` file from the same directory where the binary is located, and it will log everything to `stdout` and the file `webhook.log`.

 To override any of these options, you can use the following command line flags:
 ```bash